niuguy/train-bot/README.md

 # Train Schedule Telegram Bot

-A Telegram bot that surfaces up-to-date UK rail departure information between two stations using the TransportAPI public service.
+A Telegram bot that surfaces up-to-date UK rail departure information between two stations using the RealTimeTrains public API, with an optional TransportAPI fallback when RTT is unavailable or rate-limited.

 ## Features
 - `/journey <origin> to <destination> [at HH:MM]` lists upcoming direct services calling at the destination.
-- `/stations <query>` searches TransportAPI for station codes when you only know part of the name.
+- `/stations <query>` searches the configured rail data providers for station codes when you only know part of the name.
 - Friendly formatting that highlights operator, platform, timing, and notable calling points.

 ## Prerequisites
 - Python 3.11 or newer.
 - Telegram Bot API token via [@BotFather](https://core.telegram.org/bots#6-botfather).
+- RealTimeTrains API account with username/password credentials from [realtimetrains.co.uk](https://www.realtimetrains.co.uk/).
-- TransportAPI credentials (app id + app key) from [transportapi.com](https://www.transportapi.com/).
+- (Optional) TransportAPI credentials (app id + app key) from [transportapi.com](https://www.transportapi.com/) to enable fallback.

 ## Setup
 ### Using uv (recommended)